northern-information/crypts/README.md

 - Create 6 samples.
 - Name them: `1.wav`, `2.wav`, `3.wav`, `4.wav`, `5.wav`, & `6.wav`
 - Create a directory.
 - Name the directory whatever you wish.
+Keep it around 10 letters so the param menu looks nice.
 - Submit a PR.

-Submitting a PR is your attestation that the samples are yours to share and license under the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/) license.
+Submitting a PR is an attestation the samples are yours to share under the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/) license.